lmickes/pyWitness/docs/_sources/tutorials.rst.txt

    dpRAC.plotCAC()

-Collapsing the catagorical data
+Collapsing the categorical data
 -------------------------------

-The data used example in this tutorial has 11 confidence levels (0, 10, 20, 30, 40, 50, 60, 70, 80, 90 and 100).
-Often
+The dataset used in this tutorial has 11 confidence levels (0, 10, 20, 30, 40, 50, 60, 70, 80, 90 and 100).
+Often confidence levels need to be binned or collapsed.
+This is best performed on the raw data before calling
-confidence levels need to be binned or collapsed.
-This is best performed on the raw data before calling ``process()``.
-This is done with the ``collapseCategoricalData`` method of ``DataRaw``.
-This is shown in example below, where the new bins are (0-60 map to 30, 70-80 to 75 and 90-100 to 95).
+``process()``.
+This is done with the ``collapseCategoricalData`` method of ``DataRaw``, and shown in example below, where the new bins are (0-60 map to 30, 70-80 to 75 and 90-100 to 95).

 .. code-block :: python
    :linenos: